SecurityRAT/SecurityCAT-PoC/README.md

  * ```ASVS_3.0.1_10.12```: Requirement 10.12 - Actived preloading for HSTS

  ### Prerequisities
+ * Installed Python libraries `pip install -r requirements.txt`
  * Redis
- * Python libraries stated in gateway.py and microservice.py
  * the ```securityrat_url``` variable in ```gateway.py``` set to the URL of your actual SecurityRAT instance

  ### How to launch